Pretender (horse): 1870–1871: later career

 Pretender stayed in training at four but his “roaring” was becoming more serious and he failed to reproduce his best form.
 In July 1870 he finished unplaced as a 100/1 outsider in the Stewards' Cup at Goodwood.
 He ran at the St Leger meeting at Doncaster in September, finishing among the back markers in the Portland Handicap.

 At five, Pretender’s form deteriorated further.
 He ran three times at Goodwood in July, finishing unplaced in the Stewards' Cup, the Chichester Stakes and the Chesterfield Cup.

 Stud career

 Pretender retired to stand at the Fairfield Stud near York.
 He failed to attract many mares and was later moved to a stud at Sheffield Lane Paddocks where he stood at a fee of 40 guineas.
 He failed to produce any runners of consequence before his death in 1878.
 He was buried at Brecongill near Middleham, where a large stone still marks the spot.

 Pedigree

-Pretender was inbred 3 × 4 to Partisan.
-This means that the stallion appears in both the third and fourth generations of his pedigree.
+Pretender is inbred 4S x 3D to the stallion Partisan, meaning that he appears fourth generation on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Pretender is inbred 4S x 5S to the stallion Orville, meaning that he appears fourth generation and fifth generation (via Orville mare) on the sire side of his pedigree.

+Pretender is inbred 4D x 5D to the stallion Walton, meaning that he appears fourth generation and fifth generation (via Phantom) on the dam side of his pedigree.